bogaudio/BogaudioModules/README.md

 A 3-HP, dual sample-and-hold.
 Sampling may be triggered by CV or button press.
 If nothing is connected to an IN port, sampling for that channel is from an internal white noise source (range 0-10).

+#### Manual

+A 3-HP, manual trigger/gate with 8 outputs.
+A constant high value is sent from each output for as long as the TRIG button is held.

 ## Issues and Feedback

 Bug reports and feedback are welcome: please use the [issue tracker](https://github.com/bogaudio/BogaudioModules/issues).